Admission Requirements and Policies

 • Two individuals to serve as references.
 Reference information should include the current contact information of each individual, including their email address and phone number.
 This can be former professors or other persons who can attest to the student’s ability to succeed in graduate study in athletic training.

-• Official academic transcripts from all undergraduate institutions attended showing evidence of a minimum 3.0 GPA on a 4.0 scale and completion of the following MS in AT prerequisite courses:
+• Official academic transcripts from all undergraduate institutions attended showing evidence of a minimum 3.0 GPA on a 4.0 scale and completion of the following WP MS in AT prerequisite courses or other university equivalents:

 • Anatomy & Physiology I (C- or better)